Our culture worships entrepreneurs, go-getters, self-starters, and hustlers. At some point we even decided that being a disruptor is a good thing.

 - Irregular staff meetings that focus on tasks assignments, crisis management, and troop-rallying

-- Motivation is primarily through fear and guilt; employees may be afraid of the founder
+- Motivation is primarily through fear and guilt

 - Excessive micromanagement and squashing of new ideas